zeeshanmcp12/kubernetes/nodes.md

 gcloud config list
 gcloud auth login
 gcloud config set project PROJECT_ID

+### minikube commands
+- minikube node add
+  - To add a node

 ### Some more notes
 - CSPs does not give access on master/control nodes and keeps it with them and highly available.
 We only have access on worker node and have flexibility to play around worker nodes.